Become a Supporter and Help Us Find a Cure for Glaucoma

 Glaucoma affects more than 400,000 Canadians and 67 million people worldwide.
 Your donation provides seed money to researchers working to find more effective treatments for glaucoma.

-- receive our newsletter in the mail
+- our twice yearly newsletter in the mail

 We Support New Ideas